-C. 1.35 Indicate and explain, where applicable, the mechanisms implemented by the company to preserve the independence of the auditor, financial analysts, investment banks and rating agencies.
+C.1.35 Indicate and explain, where applicable, the mechanisms implemented by the company to preserve the independence of the auditor, financial analysts, investment banks and rating agencies.

-As well as appointing the auditor, the Audit and Control Committee is responsible for maintaining the appropriate relations with the external auditors in order to receive information on those matters that could jeopardise their independence and any other matters related to the process of auditing the accounts.
-In all events, on an annual basis, the Audit and Control Committee must receive from the auditors written confirmation of their independence vis-à-vis the Company or entities related to it directly or indirectly, in addition to information on additional services of any kind rendered to these entities by the aforementioned auditors or persons or entities related to them as stipulated by auditing legislation.
-In addition, the Audit and Control Committee will issue annually, prior to the audit report, a report containing an opinion on the independence of the auditors.
-This report must contain an opinion of the provision of the aforementioned services.
+As well as submitting to the Board of Directors, for submission to the General Shareholders' Meeting, the proposals for selection appointment, re-election and replacement of the external auditor, the Audit and Control Committee is responsible for maintaining the appropriate relations with the external auditors in order to receive information on those matters that could jeopardise their independence and any other matters related to the process of auditing the accounts.
+In all events, on an annual basis, the Audit and Control Committee must receive from the external auditors a declaration of their independence with regard to the Company or entities related to it directly or indirectly, in addition to information on additional services of any kind rendered to these entities by the aforementioned auditors or persons or entities related to them as stipulated by auditing legislation.
+In addition, the Audit and Control Committee will issue annually, prior to the issuance of the audit report, a report containing an opinion on the independence of the auditor.
+This report must address, in all cases, the evaluation of the provision of any additional services referred to above, individually and collectively considered, different form the legal audit and related to the degree of independence or to the regulatory audit regulations.